crissampaiosantana/FECGenAI-SE/02_Dataset/README.md

 - dataset_anonymized.xlsx – Excel version of the dataset.

 The dataset is fully anonymized and can be used to reproduce the statistical analyses reported in the manuscript.

+## License

+These research materials are provided exclusively for academic and research purposes.
+Please cite the associated publication when using this dataset.